tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * **For loops** are used for iterating over a sequence or collection.
 As the sequence or collection is iterated, a process is executed.
 This means the process is executed with every round in the loop.

-  * For loops are called for loops because every time a loop happens, a repeating decision or behavior happens.
+  * For loops are called for loops because every time a loop happens, a repeating decision or behaviour happens.

   * For example, if you have a string `Hello World`, a loop would allow you to iterate over each letter in the phrase and perform some type of operation (e.g., capitalize each letter).